-This page is managed by Dr. John Hedengren (Brigham Young University) and Dr. Thomas Edgar(The University of Texas at Austin
+This page is managed by Dr. John Hedengren (Brigham Young University) and Dr. Thomas Edgar(The University of Texas at Austin)

 Syllabi, schedules, course notes

 - University of Texas at Austin: Process Dynamics and Control Course notes and PowerPoint slides for the book, Process Dynamics and Control by D. E. Seborg, T. F. Edgar, D. A. Mellichamp, and F.J.
 Doyle.

 - Brigham Young University: Course notes, computer tools and demo code are available on the web-pages

 - McMaster University: Comprehensive undergraduate Process Control course material along with exercises.
 Recommended book – Marlin, T., Process Control: Designing Processes and Control Systems for Dynamic Performance (free PDF version of textbook available).

 - Arizona State University: Extensive course notes on a variety of topics by Dr. Dan Rivera.

 - University of Colorado Boulder: More than 80 short screencasts videos for process control.
 Also available on Youtube.

 - Georgia Institute of Technology (with LearnChemE): 17 process control screencasts and accompanying MATLAB script

 - Model Predictive Control of an Adhesive Coater: A Matlab project in which students design a model predictive control system for a multivariable adhesive coating process.
 The project description includes a self-contained introduction to model predictive control needed for the project.